Minnesota’s Commercial Driver’s License Laws

 The CMV’s weight must be within the CDL’s permitted limits.
 For example, a class A CDL can be used to operate any weight of CMV.

-Restrictions.
 A CDL can have certain restrictions based on the experience, age, and health of the driver.
 Drivers under the age of 21 or with certain health conditions are restricted to in-state operation.
+(Minn.
+Stat.
+Ann. § 171.02 (2024).)

-Commercial driver's licenses.
-After holding the CLP for 14 days, the applicant can take the driving test to obtain a full CDL.
+After holding a CLP for at least 14 days, the applicant can take the driving test to obtain a full CDL.
 The driving test can be waived for drivers with prior experience operating a military CMV.

-Failure to follow any of the many CMV-related rules can result in fines and license revocation.
-These penalties can't be avoided as Minnesota prohibits any CDL diversions or conviction masking.
+Failure to follow any CMV-related rules can result in fines and license revocation.
+These penalties can’t be avoided as Minnesota prohibits CDL diversions or conviction masking.

-Serious traffic violations.
-Committing two "serious traffic violations" in three years will result in a 60-day revocation.
-And having three serious traffic offenses in three years will result in a 120-day revocation.
-Serious traffic violation includes speeding 15 miles per hour or more over the limit, reckless driving, erratic lane changes, following too closely, and any traffic violation involving a fatality.
+Serious traffic violations include speeding 15 miles per hour or more over the limit, reckless driving, erratic lane changes, following too closely, and any traffic violation involving a fatality.
 Driving a CMV without a CDL, without a CDL on-person, or without the proper endorsements is also considered a serious traffic violation.

 • First offense.
 90-day license disqualification (180 days if in hazmat or passenger vehicle designed for more than 15 passengers).